vinaywadhwa/Google-Account-Switcher---Alfred/README.md

 ### 🗒 Note
 - You must be logged in with the aforementioned accounts already.
 Which of the 3 accounts you log into first has no effect on the way the workflow functions.
+- The 'active' tab in the browser must have the gmail/drive/calendar website opened for the keyboard shortcuts to work.
 - Firefox not supported, for now, sorry!
 [This](https://www.alfredforum.com/topic/2013-how-to-get-frontmost-tab%E2%80%99s-url-and-title-of-various-browsers/) is why.
 - Please reach out if you need other Chrome/Safari based browsers supported.